TheAssemblyArmada/Thyme/README.md

 the project is developed, a native binary will not be possible for some time.
 In the mean time, using Wine on Linux and macOS, should be possible but is currently untested.

+## Contributing

+If you are interested in contributing to Thyme, you will need some knowledge of C++ as a minimum requirement.
+Join the developer chat listed below for more information on what else you will need, such as the idc file for the current map of the binary.

+You can also check the [wiki](https://github.com/TheAssemblyArmada/Thyme/wiki) for more information.

 ## Licence